When Facts Don't Matter

 Arrow Icon Back to What's On

-In 2018, Lismore Castle Arts presented When Facts Don’t Matter, a group exhibition that explored how artists are responding to internet surveillance and data capture, which opened on May 27th and continued until July 8th, 2018.
+Lismore Castle Arts presents When Facts Don’t Matter, a group exhibition exploring how artists are responding to internet surveillance and data capture.

 In his book Psycho-politics: Neoliberalism and New Technologies of Power, Byung-Chul Han writes: Today, we are entering the age of digital psychopolitics.
 It means passing from passive surveillance to active steering.
 As such, it is precipitating a further crisis of freedom: now, free will is at stake.
 Big Data is a highly efficient psychopolitical instrument that makes it possible to achieve comprehensive knowledge of the dynamics of social communication.
 This knowledge is knowledge for the sake of domination and control....
 For human beings to be able to act freely, the future must be open.
 However, Big Data is making it possible to predict human behavior.
 This means the future is becoming calculable and controllable.